 Not just that, with the new Netflix password-sharing rules having been introduced, things are certainly not looking good for the streaming service.
 This recent chain of events has definitely started to make Netflix seem pretty anti-consumer.

 Talking about the content, Netflix has not won an Oscar yet, whereas Apple TV+ has already bagged the Best Picture Award for Coda in 2022.
 Yes, Netflix won 44 Emmys (11 from The Crown alone) in 2022, but HBO Max, with its much smaller catalog, bagged 19 awards, and Apple TV+, with just 60+ titles, took home 10 Emmys.
 To give you a number, Netflix currently has over 17,000 titles (movies and TV shows) available for streaming.

 All I’m saying is that Netflix is considerably hiking the price without offering quality content.
 Whereas the competition is consistently bringing more thought-provoking content at half the price of Netflix’s top-end premium plan.
 There is enough reason why you should look for a Netflix alternative right now.

 Frequently Asked Questions (FAQ)

-In my opinion, Peacock and Amazon Freevee (formerly known as IMDb TV) are the two best free alternatives to Netflix.
+In my opinion, The Roku Channel and Amazon Freevee (formerly known as IMDb TV) are the two best free alternatives to Netflix.
 Both offer mainstream movies and shows best suited for a large number of users.

 Yes, there are a number of streaming services like Netflix with a huge library of content, and they are completely free.
-You can browse Peacock, Amazon Freevee, Plex, Crackle, etc.
+You can browse The Roku Channel, Amazon Freevee, Plex, Crackle, etc.